Apri-lllll/lindsayblog/papers/reading-bert.md

 ![image-20220728114518](/images/20220728114518.png)

 The effective performance of BERT demonstrates the importance of bi-directionality in pretraining, as well as the possibility of using a unified model for a wide range of downstream tasks.

+### References

+Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
+2019.
+[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://aclanthology.org/N19-1423).
+In *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)*, pages 4171–4186, Minneapolis, Minnesota.
+Association for Computational Linguistics.